PaddlePaddle/PaddleVideo/docs/en/model_zoo/recognition/pp-tsn.md

 	| ResNet50 |     TenCrop     |  False  |    3    |     224     | 73.68 | [ppTSN_k400.pdparams](https://videotag.bj.bcebos.com/PaddleVideo-release2.2/ppTSN_k400.pdparams) |
 	| ResNet50 |     TenCrop     |  True   |    3    |     224     | TODO  |          TODO           |

-- PPTSN video sampling strategy is Uniform sampling: in terms of timing, the input video is evenly divided into `num_seg` sections, and the middle position of each section is sampled 1 frame; spatially, the center position is sampled in an area of ​​224x224.
+- PP-TSN video sampling strategy is Uniform sampling: in terms of timing, the input video is evenly divided into `num_seg` sections, and the middle position of each section is sampled 1 frame; spatially, the center position is sampled in an area of ​​224x224.
 A total of 1 clip is sampled for 1 video.

 - Distill is `True`, which means that the pre-trained model obtained by distillation is used.
 For the specific distillation scheme, please refer to [ppTSM Distillation Scheme]().